 Motocross Stretches and Flexibility Exercises

 Motocross stretching exercises to improve your performance and do away with motocross injuries for good.

-It was also during the 1960s that Japanese bike manufacturers began their race for supremacy in the racing world.
-Suzuki dominated the 1970 competitions, and added new fuel to the fire by sponsoring one of the first stadium competitions in Los Angeles in 1972.
-By the 1980s, American riders had caught up to their European and Asian counterparts, and started aiming for new heights in the sport.
+Japanese bike manufacturers entered the racing world in the 1960’s.
+Suzuki dominated the 1970 competitions and sponsored one of the first stadium competitions in Los Angeles in 1972.
+American riders too caught up in the 1980’s.